 The archive traces the movement of my studio over the past twenty-seven years: from an early body of work grounded in family snapshots (1999–2018) to a more recent immersion in vintage needlepoint, painting, printmaking, and experiments with process, surface, and resin-based assemblage (2018–present), a period that also includes collaborations and side projects with fashion houses, as well as a long-standing, hands-on engagement with leather craft.
+If you are here to see my leather Neck Pieces, just click on the On The Body at the top of the page.

 While the materials and forms have changed, certain concerns persist.
 I resist surface when it functions as a form of erasure, approaching it instead as a threshold — something to be entered, stressed, altered, and pushed into depth, relief, or volume, where labor, duration, and material pressure remain visible.
 In recent work, vintage needlepoint emerges as a pixelated, proto-algorithmic surface, generating assemblages that function as residues of operational systems — structures that still shape material outcomes even after belief in their organizing logic has eroded.